TorchSim/torch-sim/README.md

 TorchSim is an next-generation open-source atomistic simulation engine for the MLIP era.
 By rewriting the core primitives of atomistic simulation in Pytorch, it allows orders of magnitude acceleration of popular machine learning potentials.

 * automatic batching and GPU memory management allowing up to 200x simulation speedup
-* Support for MACE and Fairchem MLIP models
+* support for MACE and Fairchem MLIP models
-* Support for classical lennard jones, morse, and soft-sphere potentials
+* support for classical lennard jones, morse, and soft-sphere potentials
 * integration with NVE, NVT Langevin, and NPT langevin integrators
 * optimization with gradient descent, unit cell FIRE, or frechet cell FIRE
 * swap monte carlo and hybrid swap monte carlo